 COVID-19 has changed every industry, including Fire Departments.
-While every profession tackles its own ‘firefighting’ against the effects of the pandemic, firefighters themselves across the nation are experiencing budget cutbacks, furloughs, and worst of all, possible fire station shutdowns.
+While we all try and cope with the new “normal” and places opening up, fire departments across the nation are experiencing budget cutbacks, furloughs, and worst of all, possible fire station shutdowns.

-During this global pandemic, we still need our essential emergency services to serve the public.
+We still need our essential emergency services to serve the public.
 But how do you continue to do so?
-The answer could lie in reinventing yourself through technology and build upon public trust.
+The answer lies in the technology you adopt, saving your department time, money and staying compliant.

 Fire Prevention Officers are making incredible improvements in the productivity of pre-planning and inspections.